vulkan-ops/debian/README.md

 # debian
-Script pós install Debian variants
+Script for job in  Debian variants